PENNSYLVANIA PERSONAL INJURY LAWYERS

 App Off: No Rideshare Coverage

-When a driver isn't logged into the Uber or Lyft app, they're operating as a private motorist.
+When a driver isn’t logged into the Uber or Lyft app, they’re operating as a private motorist.
 Only their personal auto insurance applies, and the rideshare company has no coverage obligation.
-If the driver's personal policy has low limits, recovery options can be limited.
+If the driver’s personal policy carries low limits, recovery options can be limited.

 App On, No Ride Accepted